Browsed by

 For we did not follow cleverly devised stories when we told you about the coming of our Lord Jesus Christ in power, but we were eyewitnesses of his majesty.”
 (2 Peter 1:16 NIV)

-God exalted him to his own right hand as Prince and Savior that he might bring Israel to repentance and forgive their sins.
-We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey him.”
-(Acts 5:31,32 NIV)
+God exalted him at his own right hand as leader and savior to grant Israel to repentance and forgiveness of sins.
+We are witnesses of these things, as is the holy Spirit, that God has given to those who obey him.”
+(Acts 5:31,32 NAB)

 The importance of being actual eyewitnesses of Christ cannot be overstated.
 Notice the following proof texts concerning witnesses of his death and after his resurrection.